Vijaya Shanthi

 Moturi Vijaya Shanthi (born 24 June 1966) is an Indian actress, film producer and politician.
 In a film career spanning 40 years, she has acted in 200 feature films in a variety of roles in various languages predominantly in Telugu films, in addition to Tamil, Hindi, Kannada, and Malayalam films.
-She is widely referred as the "Lady Superstar", "Lady Amitabh" and "The Action Queen of Telugu Cinema".
+She is widely referred to as the "Lady Superstar", "Lady Amitabh" and "Action Queen of Telugu Cinema".
 Vijayashanti holds the record for the most "Industry Hits" in Telugu cinema for a heroine, with five films emerging as the top-grossers of their time—a feat unmatched by any actress in the industry's 100-year history.
 She won the National Film Award for Best Actress for her work as a female cop in Kartavyam for depicting both aggression and femininity with balance and restraint (1990).
 She is a recipient of several accolades, including four Andhra Pradesh state Nandi Awards for Best Actress, seven Filmfare Awards South together with a Lifetime Achievement Award in 2003, and the Kalaimamani Award from Tamil Nadu Government.

 Having made her acting debut in the Tamil film Kallukkul Eeram (1980), she went on to star in successful films like Netrikkan (1981), Neti Bharatam (1983), Agni Parvatam (1985), Challenge (1984), Pratighatana (1985), Muddula Krishnayya (1986), Repati Pourulu (1986), Pasivadi Pranam (1987), Muvva Gopaludu (1987), Yamudiki Mogudu (1988), Athaku Yamudu Ammayiki Mogudu (1989), Janaki Ramudu (1988), Muddula Mavayya (1989), Kondaveeti Donga (1990), Karthavyam (1990), Indrudu Chandrudu (1989), Lorry Driver (1990), Sathruvu (1990), Gang Leader (1991), Mannan (1992), Rowdy Inspector (1992), Mondi Mogudu Penki Pellam (1992), Chinarayudu (1993) and Police Lockup (1993), Osey Ramulamma (1997).
 Vijaya Shanthi had established herself as one of the leading actresses of Telugu cinema.
 In 1987, she appeared in Swayam Krushi alongside Chiranjeevi, which was screened at the Moscow International Film Festival, and Padamati Sandhya Ragam with Hollywood actor Thomas Jane, which was screened at the Louisville International Film Festival.

 She entered state politics in 1998.
 She served as the Member of Parliament in the 15th Lok Sabha, representing the Medak constituency from Telangana Rashtra Samithi.
 As of November 2023, she is a member of the Indian National Congress.

 Early life

-Vijaya Shanthi was born on 24 June 1966 in Madras to Satti Srinivasa Prasad, a native of Anaparthi, in East Godavari, and his wife, Satti Varalakshmi, a native of Warangal and elder sister of actress and producer Vijayalalitha.
+Vijaya Shanthi was born on 24 June 1966 in Madras to Satti Srinivasa Prasad, a native of Anaparthi, East Godavari, and his wife, Satti Varalakshmi, a native of Warangal district and his elder sister actress and producer Vijayalalitha.
 Vijaya Shanthi has said that she prefers to think of herself as being from Telangana rather than Madras, although as of 2004 she had never visited her ancestral village of Ramannagudem near Eturnagaram.

 She completed her 10th class at Holy Angels Anglo Indian Higher Secondary School, Chennai, before starting her film career.